MyPortugalHoliday.com

 The winter season can be a fantastic time of year for a holiday to Portugal.

-Visiting Portugal during winter does require some planning and a bit of flexibility - as there’s always a chance of poor weather - but there are many positives that easily outweigh the risk of rain.
-A major bonus is that winter is the cheapest season to visit Portugal, so it’s the ideal time to bag a bargain flight, find a heavily discounted luxury hotel or book a last-minute city break.
+Visiting Portugal during winter does require some planning and a bit of flexibility - as there is always a chance of poor weather - but the many positives easily outweigh the risk of rain.

-The Praia de Dona Ana beach, near Lagos, on a sunny winter’s day
+The Praia de Dona Ana beach, in the Algarve, on a sunny winter's day

-Winter is a fantastic season for an activity-focused holiday in southern Portugal, whether that’s a round of golf in Vilamoura, hiking along the Rota Vicentina coastline trails, cycling in the eastern Algarve or surfing at Sagres.
+Winter is a fantastic season for an activity-focused holiday in southern Portugal, whether that's a round of golf in Vilamoura, improving your surfing skills at Sagres, hiking the Sete Vales Suspensos coastline footpath, or cycling in the Serra de Monchique hills.

-This article provides a guide to visiting Portugal during winter, helping you to get the most from your holiday.
+This article will provide a guide to visiting Portugal during winter and help you get the most from your holiday.

 The winter climate in Portugal can be divided into three regions:

-• The Algarve – Mild and dry weather, with an equal number of bright sunny days as grey days; there is very little rain.
+• The Algarve – Mild and dry weather, with an equal number of bright sunny days and grey days; there is very little rain.

 • Porto and northern Portugal – Cool days and chilly nights, with a high possibility of very heavy rain.

-• Lisbon and central Portugal – An unpredictable mix of bright and sunny days and grey days – there will be some wet days.
+• Lisbon and central Portugal – An unpredictable mix of bright, sunny days and grey days; there will be some wet days.

 As a generalisation, the weather gets better (drier and warmer) the further south and east you head.
-The southern Algarve coastline will always have the best weather, while the north will have the wettest and chilliest.
+The southern Algarve coastline will always have the best weather, while the north will have the wettest and chilliest conditions.

-The Algarve during winter will have mostly dry and bright days, but temperatures will not be warm enough for sunbathing.
+The Algarve will have mostly dry and bright days, but temperatures will not be warm enough for sunbathing.
 This is the perfect season for a touring or activity-based holiday.

 The winter season is a fantastic time of year for a touring holiday of Portugal.
-The weather is ideal for exploring, and there can be amazing bargains for accommodation.
+The weather is ideal for exploring, the popular tourist destinations will be free of tourists, and there can be amazing bargains for accommodation.

-Some of the best routes and holiday ideas for the winter include:
+Some of the best itineraries for the winter include:

-1 week in Lisbon - Three days exploring Lisbon and day trips to Sintra, Cascais, Setubal, Sesimbra, Evora or Obidos.
+1) A week in Lisbon - Three days exploring Lisbon and day trips to Sintra, Cascais, Setúbal, Sesimbra, Évora and Óbidos.

-Lisbon and the Algarve - Three days in Lisbon (with a day trip to Sintra), then four days relaxing at Albufeira or Lagos (with possible day trips to Silves and Faro)
+2) Lisbon and the Algarve - Three days in Lisbon (with a day trip to Sintra), then four days relaxing at Lagos or Albufeira (with day trips to Silves and Faro).

-Tour of the Algarve - Fly into Faro (1 night), 2 nights in pretty Tavira, 2 nights in Albufeira or Vilamoura, and 3 nights in Lagos (with a day trip to Silves).
-A rental car is not needed for this trip
+5) Tour of the Algarve - Faro (1 night), Tavira (2 nights), Albufeira or Vilamoura (2 nights), and Lagos (3 nights, with a day trip to Silves).
+A rental car is not needed for this trip.

-Below is an interactive map showing these winter holiday routes.
-The yellow line shows the Lisbon to Porto tour, the green line is the 1 week in Lisbon, the red line is the tour of the Algarve and the blue line is the tour of eastern Portugal.
-(Note: zoom in to see all of the points)
+Below is an interactive map showing these itineraries.
+The green markers are the 1 week in Lisbon, the yellow line is the Lisbon to Porto tour, the red line is the Algarve tour and the blue line is the tour of eastern Portugal.
+(Note: zoom in to see all of the points).

-Insight: Portugal is a relatively small country and has an excellent express train network.
-It only takes 2.5 hours to travel from Lisbon to the Algarve or 3 hours from Lisbon to Porto.
+Insight: Portugal is a relatively small country and has an excellent express-train network.
+It only takes 2½ hours to travel from Lisbon to the Algarve or 3 hours from Lisbon to Porto.
 This means you can easily travel south if the weather turns poor or head to the north if it's a spell of dry weather.
 Having flexible plans is the best way to get the most from your winter holiday to Portugal.

 Tavira is one of the prettiest towns in the Algarve